a-mhamdi/ros2/Slides/parts/nodes-com.typ

 ros2 pkg create --build-type ament_python <package_name>
 ```

-This command creates a new *ROS2* package with the specified name, using the `ament_python` build type.
+This command creates a new *ROS 2* package with the specified name, using the `ament_python` build type.
 The generated package structure will look like this:

 ---